junkidesu/learning-junkie-api/README.md

 #### Services

 The application uses PostgreSQL for the database and Amazon S3 for storage.
 Thus, a running PostgreSQL server (either local or remote), as well as a publicly readable [Amazon S3 Bucket](https://aws.amazon.com/s3/), are required.
+Moreover, it is needed to have the `JWT-secret` file at the root of the repository, so as to support JWT authentication.

 #### Environment Variables